-Grade: Relay* (top grade) tropical hardwood railway sleepers (*This means that they can be re-laid or re-used on the railway track).
-Very long lasting railway sleepers for all landscaping projects and general purposes.
+Grade: Top Grade (sometimes called relay*) tropical hardwood railway sleepers (*This means that they can be sometimes be re-laid or re-used on the railway track).
+Very long lasting hardwood railway sleepers for all landscaping projects and general purposes.
 Generally square and straight edged, although years of unrelenting British weather will have naturally started to wear away some of the edges and exposed faces.
 See pictures above.

 Treatment: Untreated.
-These hardwood railway sleepers were originally installed on the railways without any form of treatment, so they are very suitable for long lasting and people friendly projects, where creosote is inadvisable.
+These hardwood railway sleepers were originally installed on the railways without any form of treatment, as they were such a dense tight grained timber, so they are very suitable for long lasting and people friendly projects, where creosote is inadvisable.

 Description: These top grade reclaimed tropical hardwood railway sleepers are probably between 20 - 50 years old, depending on which section of railway they came from in Britain.
 They are durable, tight-grained tropical hardwoods with excellent longevity.
-Relay grade are the best grade tropical hardwood railway sleepers available which can even be re-used on a railway track, if you have secret dreams of opening a new line in your back garden, and becoming an engine driver!
+Top grade are the best grade tropical hardwood railway sleepers available which can sometimes even be re-used on a railway track, if you have secret dreams of opening a new line in your back garden, and becoming an engine driver.

 Sizes: IMPORTANT.
 All sizes are approximate.
 That means that although a railway sleeper may be described as approximately 2600mm in length, or 250mm in depth, or 125mm in width it may in fact be several centimetres (or inches) longer or shorter.
 As it happens, most landscaping projects have an element of flexibility or tolerance in them and can cope with this.
 If your project needs exact accuracy in length, width or depth, then you may need to cut the railway sleeper to your precise specifications yourself, or think of using a different size or type of railway sleeper.